Hans0ddcraft/hans-s-odd-crafts/README.md

 If the program comes with a .bat file, after you install python simply double click the .bat file to run it in Command Prompt if you are on Windows.

+Be sure to check out the Wiki for more information about each file.

 **Enjoy**